undabot/json-api-symfony/README.md

 - - -
 _Before we proceed, here are a few notes:_
 * _Namespaces for Article and Comment are just for demo purposes.
 You can place it wherever you want._
 * _We use `readonly` for properties because we don't want that value assigned during the creation of the object is changed, but you don't need to do this.
-If using a version of PHP prior 8.1 you can add `@psalm-immutable` annotation on the class to have readonly behaviour for properties._
+If using a version of PHP prior 8.1 you can add `@psalm-immutable` (read more about Psalm [here](https://github.com/vimeo/psalm)) annotation on the class to have readonly behaviour for properties._
 * _Final class is used on the class because we don't want to extend read models, but if you need to extend it remove final declaration (although we recommend to have one read model per resource which only implements ApiModel and doesn't extend any other model)._
 * _Given examples have a lot of logic inside the controller because of readability.
 In a real application, we would recommend splitting the logic and move it into separate classes._
 * _Given examples have parameters from query passed into query bus, which should return an array of results.
 Instead of using the query bus, you can inject the repository and send parameters directly to it or even inject a database connection and make a raw query with the given parameters.
 Use whatever approach you use when building your applications._